containers/podman/docs/podman-build.1.md

 The *path* to an alternate OCI-compatible runtime, which will be used to run commands specified by the **RUN** instruction.

+Note: You can also override the default runtime by setting the BUILDAH\_RUNTIME environment variable.  `export BUILDAH_RUNTIME=/usr/local/bin/runc`

 **--runtime-flag** *flag*

 Adds global flags for the container rutime.
 To list the supported flags, please consult the manpages of the selected container runtime (`runc` is the default runtime, the manpage to consult is `runc(8)`).

 Note: Do not pass the leading `--` to the flag.
 To pass the runc flag `--log-format json` to podman build, the option given would be `--runtime-flag log-format=json`.